In Our Community

-CPC has adopted Alvin Dunn School, a grade school in San Marcos with a large number of students living near the poverty level.
-We provide food for kids to take home on the weekends, school supplies at the beginning of the school year, and one-one one tutors.
+CPC has adopted La Mirada Academy, a grade school in San Marcos with a large number of students living near the poverty level.
+We provide food for kids to take home on the weekends, school supplies at the beginning of the school year, and one-on-one tutors.

 CPC is proud to be part of the Interfaith Shelter Network, a collaborative effort by local congregations, human services agencies and government entities to provide shelter, services, and resources to homeless San Diegans throughout the region.